thomaspuppe/news-benchmark/README.md

 ## Usage

-* `yarn run collect` to collect lighthouse data
+* `npm run collect` to collect lighthouse data
-* `yarn run render` to render results into HTML file
+* `npm run render` to render results into HTML file
-* `yarn run deploy` to copy the HTML file into gh_pages branch and push to GitHub
+* `npm run deploy` to copy the HTML file into gh_pages branch and push to GitHub

 ## Next Steps

+* Run via GitHub Actions (like Speedlify)

 * make rponline, FAZ and heise work